vitonsky/blog/posts/2024/march/decision-logs/2024-03-20-decision-logs.md

 Before make a final decision, review the summary you formed.
 This step are trivial, but you may found the problems in your research process just by read the summary.
 If your summary have only 1-2 solution for general problem, or the arguments looks not as facts, but as opinions, it may mean that you need more research before make final decision.

-If you have decision log and current solution does not work for you, you may just try an alternative solution in a list.
-Keep in mind that information may be deprecated, in that case you should start new research.
+If you have a decision log and find that the current solution is not effective, you can simply try an alternative solution from the list.
+However, keep in mind that information may become deprecated over time.
+In such cases, it's important to initiate new research to ensure you have the most up-to-date and relevant information.